babel/website/docs/plugins.md

  - [object-rest-spread](/docs/plugins/syntax-object-rest-spread)
  - [trailing-function-commas](/docs/plugins/syntax-trailing-function-commas)

-## Plugin Options
+## Plugin/Presets Options

-Plugins can specify options.
+Plugins and Presets can both specify options.
 You can do so in your config by wrapping it in an array and providing a options object.
 For example:

 ```js
 {